How to Write a Headline That Hooks Readers in 15 Ways

 Additionally, numbers trigger our minds to feel things in a certain way.
 Often, even numbers can be easy on the eye, while odd numbers tend to stick out.
 Smaller numbers are more accessible than larger ones, and everything in between is on the table.

 Let’s dive into Wired’s recent headline, “Stuck at Home, Scientists Discover 9 New Insect Species.”
 Taking the numerical approach toward building reputable titles, this example is not only supported by the inimitable odd number, it also does a good journalistic job of emphasizing attribution, “scientists discover.”

 Having a sense of urgency propels people to act now rather than later.
 One effective way to stir this emotion in your headline is through adding time-sensitives phrases like “today” or “this week.”

 Another way is to bundle the problem and answer together in your article title.
 First, you’re building toward issues that your audience may not be aware of.
 Second, by taking them straight to the solution, you’re leaving them with no other option but your own.

 Wix Blog is good at attracting readers with its ability to write catchy blog titles.
-The example “Create a Powerful Landing Page in Under an Hour” draws you to the overarching issue of learning how to make one.
+The example, the headline “Create a Powerful Landing Page in Under an Hour” draws you to the overarching issue of learning how to make one.
 It also nudges you to click for the attractive solution that guarantees you get it done in 60 minutes.